-The agreements provide for certain continued insurance and other benefits for a period of 36 months (if the named executive officer is at least 62 years old, our Compensation Committee has the discretion to provide such continued insurance and other benefits only until the executive officer attains age 65) and certain allowances for a period of three months, which include, based on current allowances, continued use of a leased automobile for three months.
+The agreements provide for certain continued insurance and other benefits for a period of 36 months for Mr. Zallie, Mr. Gray and Mr. Kokke and 24 months for Ms. Adefioye and Ms. Bawcom (although, if shorter, the Compensation Committee has the discretion to provide such continued insurance and other benefits only until the time when the named executive officer reaches age 65) and certain allowances for a period of three months, which include, based on current allowances, continued use of a leased automobile for three months.

 These agreements also provide for accelerated vesting pursuant to our Stock Incentive Plan of the terminated officer's then unvested restricted stock and restricted stock unit awards and other stock-based awards, including, but not limited to, performance share awards under our long-term incentive compensation program on a change in control.

-For named executive officers who participate in our Cash Balance Plan, these agreements also provide for the terminated officer to receive three additional years of service under our Cash Balance Plan based on the officer's target total cash compensation (if the executive is at least 62 years old he or she will receive a pro rata amount of additional service credits based on the number of full months until the executive reaches age 65) and three years of benefits under his or her nonqualified Cash Balance Make-up Account.
-These agreements also provide for vesting of the officer's accounts under the Cash Balance Plan and nonqualified Cash Balance Make-up Accounts, if they are not already vested.
+For named executive officers who participate in our Cash Balance Plan (i.e., Mr. Zallie and Mr. Gray), these agreements also provide for the terminated officer to receive three additional years of service under our Cash Balance Plan and also under his nonqualified Cash Balance Make-up Account, provided, that if the named executive officer is at least 62 years old, he will receive a prorated amount of additional service credits based on the number of full months until he reaches age 65.
+The additional years of service credit will be calculated consistently with and be based on the named executive officer's total target cash compensation.
+These agreements also provide for vesting of the named executive officer's accounts under the Cash Balance Plan and nonqualified Cash Balance Make-up Accounts, if they are not already vested.